After a painful stint attempting to complete all my pinning manually, I realised I could not manage without a Pinterest scheduling tool.

-Brief research indicated the two most popular and feature packed tools were Tailwind and BoardBooster, so I tried them both.
+Brief research indicated the two most popular and feature packed tools were the Tailwind app and BoardBooster, so I tried them both.

-Tailwind - Slow, clunky, couldn’t live without it
+Tailwind App - Slow, clunky, couldn’t live without it

 But, and this is a huge but, the functionality is so good, I’m willing to work around the pace.